 Adverse Childhood Experiences (ACEs) and Trauma – School Staff only

 Experiencing trauma can have long-lasting health and social consequences.
 Trauma often results from extreme or prolonged stress in childhood, commonly referred to as adverse childhood experiences or ACEs.
-ACEs are common.
-In England, almost half of adults have experienced at least one ACE and 10 per cent have experienced four or more.
+ACEs are common, in England almost half of adults have experienced at least one ACE and 10% have experienced four or more.
 ACEs provide a further impetus to build stronger children rather than mend broken adults.
 ACEs should not define anyone’s future.

-Emerging evidence shows that ACE aware and trauma-informed schools improve behaviour, learning and attainment and helps to produce happier and resilient children and young people.
-The course will build upon a schools understanding of resilience and person-centred approaches and reflect on how they currently foster a nurturing, environment for all children.
+Emerging evidence shows that ACE aware and trauma-informed schools improve behaviour, learning, attainment and help to produce happier and resilient children and young people.
+The course will build upon a schools understanding of resilience and person-centred approaches by reflecting on how they currently foster a nurturing environment for all children.

 This training will be delivered by Merseyside Youth Associations RAISE Team via Zoom over 2 half days 9-12.30pm.